Professor, Civil and Environmental Engineering

-Hussam has many publications ranging between journal, conference, and technical reports.
+Hussam has many publications, including journal, conference, and technical reports.
 He is a technical reviewer for various journals and is involved with many technical committees.

 Links to Other Information